When Should I Avoid Reflexology

 Can I Claim Money Back Through My Health Insurance

 Some of my clients are able to claim money back from their health insurance, but do check that they cover Reflexology.
+If you need a full typed up receipt, then please let me know beforehand, so I can handover this on the day of treatment.

 What Happens During A Session

 At the start of the session, I will go through a medical form with the client and then the client will be asked to remove shoes, socks and to lay back on a recliner chair.
 The feet will be cleansed and then relaxed with a short massage using an aqueous cream and then a sequence of thumb movements will be made to all areas on the feet.
 More attention will be made to the areas that may help with a specific problem.
 Notes will be taken during the session by marking on a blank foot chart of where reflexes are found and will be kept on record for any future sessions.
 When a reflex is found, it usually feels either gritty, lumpy, tender, sore or spongy.
-Sometimes the client will also feel the reflex, circular or pressing thumb movements will be worked on a little longer on these areas.

 How Will I Feel Afterwards